vibhu253/DataWrangling/Python-Challenge/PyBank/README.md

 # The script will prompt the user to indicate if the input file has a header

-There was four input files - 2 original input files
+There are four input files - 2 original input files
                              2 files with same data as input files but with no header This is how the script has to be invoked as follows with 2 arguments